German government looking into loan guarantees for Air Berlin

-BERLIN/LONDON The German government is examining a request for loan guarantees from loss-making Air Berlin (AB1.DE), the Economy Ministry said on Wednesday.
+BERLIN/LONDON (Reuters) - The German government is examining a request for loan guarantees from loss-making Air Berlin (AB1.DE), the Economy Ministry said on Wednesday.

 "We are looking into this application for a guarantee along with the states of North Rhine-Westphalia and Berlin," a ministry spokeswoman told reporters.